Barts Health NHS Trust: Hospitals

 It also used to run the London Chest Hospital in Bethnal Green, which closed in 2015.

+In 2022 the outstanding maintenance bill was £315 million, the fifth largest in the English NHS.

+Covid

-The trust has also taken on formal legal responsibility for the operation of the NHS Nightingale Hospital London, a temporary hospital set up at ExCeL London to treat patients during the 2020 COVID-19 pandemic.
+The trust took on formal legal responsibility for the operation of the NHS Nightingale Hospital London, a temporary hospital set up at ExCeL London to treat patients during the 2020 COVID-19 pandemic.
 On 11 January 2021, the Trust opened the NHS COVID-19 Vaccination Centre, Newham at the ExCeL London site.
 On 26 June 2021 the vaccination operation moved to a site at the Westfield shopping centre in Stratford, London.

-In 2022 the outstanding maintenance bill was £315 million, the fifth largest in the English NHS.

 Services

 The trust serves a population of over 2.6 million people, in an area characterised by significant diversity and health inequalities.
 It is one of the largest NHS trusts in England and accounts for 1.5% of hospital activity in England.
 It provides district general hospital services to the London Boroughs of Tower Hamlets, Waltham Forest and Newham, and also specialist, or "tertiary", services to a wider area, including some on a national basis.
 It runs the largest cardiovascular centre in the United Kingdom, the second largest cancer centre in London, and leading stroke and renal units.

 In addition to its five hospitals, the trust also runs a number of other facilities, including two birthing centres and some dental and primary care services.